Rebecca Taylor On Leaving Her Namesake Brand & What's Next For Her Career

 When she started Rebecca Taylor at 26-years-old, she hadn’t even considered what the end goal would be, but she says she always wanted to spread joy with the clothes her label produced.
 “I have always wanted to find the magic in the everyday that makes it all worthwhile,” Taylor explains.
 Rebecca Taylor, the brand, made clothing for women who preferred to face the world in unmistakably feminine pieces with a Parisian cool edge.
 It became a huge success.
 Taylor was nominated for the CFDA’s Perry Ellis Designer Award in 2000.

-“That is like asking me to choose a favorite child,” Taylor says, when asked if she has a collection she favors a bit more than the others.
+“That is like asking me to choose a favourite child,” Taylor says, when asked if she has a collection she favours a bit more than the others.
 “I did a wonderful collection based on the ocean one year with amazing embellished star fish.
 Another collection that stands out is the ballet-themed one with glitter falling on the runway for the finale.”

 Taylor says she is leaving the brand in excellent hands.
 “Janice Sullivan, the president, is amazing,” she maintains.
 Sullivan is also responsible for finding the next creative director.
 “The team there has worked under me for so long we practically finish each other’s sentences.
 All I ask is that they be kind and respectful to each other and show that respect to their customer, so she continues to feel fabulous in Rebecca Taylor.”